Who is eligible to receive the COVID-19 vaccine?

 - Persons 18 and older have three vaccine options:

 Is the vaccine safe?

-According to the FDA, the "public can be very confident that [the Pfizer-BioNTech COVID-19 Vaccine] meets the high standards for safety, effectiveness, and manufacturing quality the FDA requires of an approved product."
+Both the Pfizer-BioNTech COVID-19 Vaccine and the Moderna COVID-19 vaccine have been authorized by the FDA.
+That meets that both vaccines met the high standards for safety, effectiveness, and manufacturing quality the FDA requires of an approved product.

 The side effects, if any, have been mild.
 The Johnson & Johnson vaccine was briefly paused in order to investigate extremely rare cases of blood clotting in women under 50, but has since been resumed.
 You can read the CDC’s statement on this resumption on their website.
 If you have concerns, you should discuss them with your physician.